This App is not intended for children under 13 years of age. We do not knowingly collect personal information from children under 13.

 i.
 Registration and Other Information Provided to Us.

-When you register to use this App, you may be asked to disclose Personally–Identifying Information including without limitation your name, mobile phone number, email address and your profile photo.
+When you register to use this App, you may be asked to disclose Personally–Identifying Information including without limitation your name, email address and your profile photo.

 During the registration process you will see a pop up window that states “Omlet would like to access your contacts.”
 If you click “OK” and affirmatively opt-in, we will collect the contacts stored locally on your mobile device.
 This information may contain Personally-Identifiable Information about you and your contacts.
-If you decide that you no longer want us to continue collecting the contacts stored locally on your mobile device, you should uninstall Omlet from your device.
-Please consult the manual for your mobile device for instructions on how to uninstall apps from your mobile device.
+If you decide that you no longer want us to continue collecting the contacts stored locally on your mobile device, and you are using a device running iOS6 or higher, you may revoke your consent by pressing the Settings icon, pressing on the privacy section, pressing on “Contacts,” pressing on Omlet in the application list and toggling the switch for contacts from on to off.
+(If you are running iOS5 or an earlier operating system, this opt-out feature is not available.)

-You may also submit Personally-Identifying Information to us when you send us a written comment or note.
+You may also submit Personally-Identifying Information to us when you send us a written or verbal comment or note.
+For example, if you submit a verbal, recorded message to us, you can tell us Personally-Identifying Information in your message, and you may attach your photo to the verbal message.

 ii.
 Your Use of Our Text and Audio Messaging Service

-You may also use the “Voice Note” messaging service to record verbal messages and include them in your text messages.
+You may also use the “Record Audio” messaging service to record verbal messages and include them in your text messages.
 If you use this service, you may include Personally-Identifying Information (such as your name, phone number or address) in your recorded message.
 If you elect to include Personally-Identifying Information in the messages you record, you will provide that Personally-Identifying Information to us.

 iii.
 Your Use of “Share Functionality” on Omlet.